Ad – This post is sponsored by Bricoflor.

 Lay more rows of vinyl plank flooring

 Once you’ve laid the first row of flooring, the rest almost lays itself.
-Use the leftover piece of board that you finished the first row with to start the next and then you keep adding more and more pieces of vinyl flooring boards until you’ve covered the floor.
+Use the leftover piece of board that you finished the first row with to start the next and then keep adding more and more pieces of vinyl flooring boards until you’ve covered the floor.

 Make sure to wiggle the pieces together so that they are firmly connected.